-Airstrikes hit Beirut moments after Israel reaches ceasefire deal with Hezbollah
+Israeli airstrikes hit Beirut hours before ceasefire with Hezbollah

 Biden said Israel reserved the right to quickly resume operations in Lebanon if Hezbollah breaks the terms of the truce, but that the deal “was designed to be a permanent cessation of hostilities.”

+Netanyahu’s office said Israel appreciated the U.S. efforts in securing the deal but “reserves the right to act against every threat to its security.”

+Lebanon’s caretaker Prime Minister Najib Mikati welcomed the ceasefire and described it as a crucial step toward stability and the return of displaced people.

-Hezbollah has said it accepts the proposal, but a senior official with the group said Tuesday that it had not seen the agreement in its final form.
+Hezbollah has said it accepts the proposal, but a senior official with the group said Tuesday it had not seen the agreement in its final form.

 “After reviewing the agreement signed by the enemy government, we will see if there is a match between what we stated and what was agreed upon by the Lebanese officials,” Mahmoud Qamati, deputy chair of Hezbollah’s political council, told the Al Jazeera news network.

-“We want an end to the aggression, of course, but not at the expense of the sovereignty of the state.” of Lebanon, he said.
+“We want an end to the aggression, of course, but not at the expense of the sovereignty of the state,” he said, referring to Israel’s demand for freedom of action.
 “Any violation of sovereignty is refused.”

 Warplanes bombard Beirut and its southern suburbs

-Even as Israeli, U.S, Lebanese and international officials have expressed growing optimism over a ceasefire, Israel has continued its campaign in Lebanon, which it says aims to cripple Hezbollah’s military capabilities.
+Even as ceasefire efforts gained momentum in recent days, Israel continued to strike what it called Hezbollah targets across Lebanon while the militants fired rockets, missiles and drones across the border.

-An Israeli strike on Tuesday leveled a residential building in the central Beirut district of Basta — the second time in recent days warplanes have hit the crowded area near the city’s downtown.
+An Israeli strike on Tuesday leveled a residential building in central Beirut — the second time in recent days warplanes have hit the crowded area near downtown.
 At least seven people were killed and 37 wounded, according to Lebanon’s Health Ministry.
-Strikes on Beirut’s southern suburbs killed at least one person and wounded 13, it said.

-Three people were killed in a separate strike in Beirut and three in a strike on a Palestinian refugee camp in southern Lebanon.
-Lebanese state media said another 10 people were killed in the eastern Baalbek province.
-Israel says it targets Hezbollah fighters and their infrastructure.

-Israel also struck a building in Beirut’s bustling commercial district of Hamra for the first time, hitting a site that is around 400 meters (yards) from Lebanon’s Central Bank.
+Israel also struck a building in Beirut’s bustling commercial district of Hamra for the first time, hitting a site around 400 meters (yards) from Lebanon’s Central Bank.
 There were no reports of casualties.

-The Israeli military said it struck targets in Beirut and other areas linked to Hezbollah’s financial arm.
+The Israeli military said it struck targets linked to Hezbollah’s financial arm.

-The evacuation warnings covered many areas, including parts of Beirut that previously have not been targeted.
-The warnings, coupled with fear that Israel was ratcheting up attacks before a ceasefire, sent residents fleeing.
-Traffic was gridlocked, and some cars had mattresses tied to them.
-Dozens of people, some wearing their pajamas, gathered in a central square, huddling under blankets or standing around fires as Israeli drones buzzed loudly overhead.
+The evacuation warnings covered many areas, including parts of Beirut that previously were not targeted.
+Residents fled.
+Traffic was gridlocked, with mattresses tied to some cars.
+Dozens of people, some wearing pajamas, gathered in a central square, huddling under blankets or standing around fires as Israeli drones buzzed overhead.

-Hezbollah, meanwhile, kept up its rocket fire, triggering air raid sirens across northern Israel.

 Israeli military spokesman Avichay Adraee issued evacuation warnings for 20 buildings in Beirut’s southern suburbs, where Hezbollah has a major presence, as well as a warning for the southern town of Naqoura where the U.N. peacekeeping mission, UNIFIL, is headquartered.

-UNIFIL spokesperson Andrea Tenenti told The Associated Press that peacekeepers will not evacuate.
+UNIFIL spokesperson Andrea Tenenti said peacekeepers will not evacuate.

 Israeli forces reach Litani River in southern Lebanon